 The Not-So-Secret Ingredient to Organic Valley Butter

-Since 1999, the Organic Valley Chaseburg Creamery’s cultured, European-style, salted, and Pasture butters have been awarded 64 times in prestigious national competitions, including 29 Gold and First Place prizes in the nation’s top annual dairy contests.
-In fact, we believe it’s safe to say that over its 20-year history, the buttermakers at Chaseburg Creamery have won more awards in national competitions than any other organic creamery in the nation.
+Since 1999, Organic Valley Chaseburg Creamery’s butters have been honored with nearly 70 awards.
+In fact, we believe it’s safe to say that over its 20-plus year history, the buttermakers at Chaseburg Creamery have won more awards in national competitions than any other organic creamery in the nation.

 Not bad for a century-old community cheese plant that had been shuttered for more than two years and left for dead in Wisconsin’s landscape of dying dairy towns.